tinohertlein/timesheet-wizard/README.md

 ### TL;DR

-The Timesheet-Wizard consists of two independent submodules with the following responsibilities:
+The Timesheet-Wizard consists of two independent apps with the following responsibilities:

 **importer**